-This makes a huge difference, also in the test participants’ perception.
-Using the term „test“ can result in so called experimenter effects – like demand characteristics – which describe the tendency of participants to give you (as the experimenter) what you want based on what the participants think/guess what you might expect from them – here: a test „result“.
+This makes a huge difference, also in the participants‘ perceptions.
+Using the term „test“ can result in so-called experimenter effects, which describe the tendency of participants to give you (the experimenter) what you want, based on what the participants think/guess that you might expect from them – here: a specific test „result“.
 This may lead to the participants focusing on how to solve tasks error-free and to please.
 Such effects may put the complete validity of your usability test at risk.

 https://flic.kr/p/LJwVMm (CC BY 2.0)